-- 12. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned 3 days before they return to the workplace?
-(Template attached) - 13.
-Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the Department of Education's agreed arrangements for management of those staff?

-- 14. Have you advised staff and students they must stay at home if sick or if they have any symptoms of COVID-19? - 15.
-Have you told staff and students what to do and what to expect if they start to develop symptoms of COVID-19 while in school, including where the isolation area is? - 16.
-Have you advised staff of the availability of the supports of the occupational health and wellbeing programme through Spectrum Life?
+- 10. Have you made available to each staff member a COVID-19 return-to-work form to be completed and returned before they return to the workplace?
+(Template attached) - 11.
+Have you requested confirmation that the details in the Return to Work Form remain unchanged following periods of closure such as school holidays. - 12.
+Are you aware of staff members who are at very high risk under the HSE guidance on people most at risk (HSE guidance on people most at-risk) and advised them of the DES agreed arrangements for management of those staff? - 13.
+Have you advised staff and students they must stay at home if sick or if they have any symptoms of COVID-19? - 14.
+Have you advised staff and students to follow public health advice if they are identified by the HSE as a close contact of a confirmed case of COVID-19 or if they live with someone who has symptoms of the virus. - 15.
+Have you advised staff and students to consult and follow latest Government advice in relation to foreign travel.